mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

 #### Commentary

-During the FX Quote, the FXP can add a fee, they will then set an expiry time and sign the quotation object, create an ILPV4 prepare packet and return it in the intermediary object.
+During the FX Quote, the FXP can add a fee, they will then set an expiry time and sign the quotation object, create an ILP prepare packet and return it in the intermediary object.

-> :exclamation: NOTE: the ILPV4 prepare packet contains the following items, all encoded:
+> :exclamation: NOTE: the ILP prepare packet contains the following items, all encoded:
 >
 > - The amount being sent (i.e. in the source currency)
 > - An expiry time